About EGSH

 Dubai Mainland LLC Setup: What This Guide Covers

-A Dubai mainland Limited Liability Company (LLC) is one of the core legal forms recognised under Federal Decree‑Law No. 32 of 2021 on Commercial Companies.
-It is licensed in Dubai by the Department of Economy and Tourism (DET).
+A Limited Liability Company (LLC) is one of the core legal forms recognised under Federal Decree-Law No. 32 of 2021 on Commercial Companies.
+It is licensed in Dubai by the Department of Economy and Tourism (DET) and is widely used by foreign investors and UAE residents who want a flexible structure with limited liability and direct access to the onshore UAE market.

 Explore EGSH Services